Applied Clinical Governance

 one-day Workshop | $649

-IMPORTANT UPDATE: Due to the rapidly changing environment resulting from COVID-19 and the increase in recommendations for isolation from the Australian Government, our face-to-face workshops have been postponed until later in the year.
+IMPORTANT UPDATE: Due to the rapidly changing environment resulting from COVID-19 and the increase in recommendations for isolation from the Australian Government, our face-to-face workshops have been postponed until further notice.

 Good clinical governance places an emphasis on systemic approaches to safety and quality, rather than reactive, short-term fixes.
 It draws on the experiences of patients and the contributions of all staff as well as organisation-level strategies.

 As a clinician and/or a middle manager working in acute care, aged care, primary care, disability, or mental health, you have a key role to play in clinical governance as an important contributor to the identification of quality improvement goals, the design and implementation of quality improvement initiatives and the evaluation of outcomes within your professional setting.